Do I need probate:

 Banks and building societies are also usually willing to release up to £5,000.* The Nationwide seem to have much higher limits.
 As professionals, these sort of issues are less of a problem as we can present the same paperwork to each institution by post.

-Stocks and Shares and ISAs will pretty much always require probate as a grant of probate is usually needed where investments are held.
+Stocks and Shares and ISAs will pretty much always need probate as a grant of probate is usually needed where investments are held.

 *Subject to satisfactory proof of entitlement.